lundegaard/validarium/packages/intl/README.md

 <a name="module_intl.translateResult"></a>

 ### intl.translateResult ⇒ <code>Object</code>
-Translate result of validations with `react-intl`;
+Translate result of validations with `react-intl`.
 We assume that `intl` object is from `react-intl` (usually obtained by `injectIntl`).

 **Returns**: <code>Object</code> - Translated result.